 What are Precision Ceramics?

 Precision ceramics, also named advanced ceramics, are products made from high purity inorganic compounds with developed workmanship.
 Through specific processes and strict control of ingredients, precision ceramics enjoy natural bright surfaces and exact sizes.

-With high-temperature sintering, precise ceramics gain qualities such as high strength, toughness, stiffness, and anti-corrosion.
-The special structures and chemical compositions gift precise ceramics diverse functions, like conduction, insulation, magnetism, permeability and other combined functions.
+With high-temperature sintering, precision ceramics gain qualities such as high strength, toughness, stiffness, and anti-corrosion.
+Their special structures and chemical compositions gift precision ceramics diverse functions, like conduction, insulation, magnetism, permeability and other combined functions.

-Precise ceramics can be divided into two categories by chemical composition.
-One is pure oxide ceramics, such as aluminum oxide, zirconia, magnesium oxide, beryllium oxide, thorium dioxide, etc., and the other is non-oxide ceramic such as carbide, boride, nitride and silicified.
+Precision ceramics can be divided into two categories by chemical composition.
+One is pure oxide ceramics, such as aluminum oxide, zirconium oxide, magnesium oxide, beryllium oxide, thorium dioxide, etc., and the other is non-oxide ceramics such as carbide, boride, nitride and silicified.

 Traditional ceramics materials are derived from common, naturally occurring raw materials such as clay minerals and quartz sand.
 Through industrial processes that have been practiced in some form for centuries, these materials are made into such familiar products as china tableware, clay brick and tile, industrial abrasives and refractory linings, and Portland cement.

 Traditional ceramic objects are almost as old as the human race.
 Naturally occurring abrasives were undoubtedly used to sharpen primitive wood and stone tools, and fragments of useful clay vessels have been found dating from the Neolithic Period, some 10,000 years ago.

 Not long after the first crude clay vessels were made, people learned how to make them stronger, harder, and less permeable to fluids by burning.
 These advances were followed by structural clay products, including brick and tile.
 Clay-based bricks, strengthened and toughened with fibers such as straw, were among the earliest composite materials.